jdiegodcp/bideafactory-java-springboot-int/README.md

 # In case we don't want to use any IDE that facilitate the use of environment variables we can use the actual values of the variables that right now have a variable to be called by docker compose.

+## Fixes after the limit time ,

+Changes made on develop were necessary to clean up small details and also allow to just execute docker compose up -d wherever the repo is clonned without needing to generate the jar , it's going to generate it on the the app container itself.